Enjoy Sun, History, Fun, and more when you spend Spring Break in St. Augustine

-Uptown St. Augustine’s North San Marco district has transformed itself from antique shop row to an eclectic selection of boutiques, including Hello B, Goldfinch, 360 Boutique, Coastal Traders, and Cool & Collected, just to name a few.
+The Uptown St. Augustine district has transformed itself from antique shop row to an eclectic selection of boutiques, including Hello B, Goldfinch, 360 Boutique, Coastal Traders, and Cool & Collected, just to name a few.

 This is a given.
 St. Augustine is the oldest city in the United States, dating back to 1565, is home to historic landmarks and museums covering a whole lot of this city’s rich history and culture, including guided tours by trolley or by foot.

-Here’s a quick rundown of but a few among many, many, MANY historical sites in St. Augustine, including but definitely not limited t Fort Mose State Park, Castillo de San Marcos, Oldest Wooden Schoolhouse, Lightner Museum, Flagler College, Fort Matanzas National Monument, the Oldest House National Landmark, the Colonial Quarter, Mission of Nombre de Dios, and the Fountain of Youth Archaeological Park.
+Here’s a quick rundown of but a few among many, many, MANY historical sites in St. Augustine, like the Fort Mose State Park, Castillo de San Marcos, Oldest Wooden Schoolhouse, Lightner Museum, Flagler College, and the Fort Matanzas National Monument just to name a few.

 Those listed above are a big part of our historical attractions but by no means do they make a full list.
-Make your historical tours a little easier by contacting Old Town Trolley Tours of St. Augustine, Ripley’s St. Augustine Sightseeing Trains, or Tour St. Augustine.
+Make your historical tours a little easier by contacting Old Town Trolley Tours, Ripley’s Sightseeing Trains, or Tour St. Augustine.